 MVP Strategies is an organization that provides sexual harassment and gender violence prevention training to a variety of clients in the public and private sectors.

 We utilize the concepts and curricular materials first developed in the pioneering Mentors in Violence Prevention (MVP) program.

-MVP is a mixed-gender, multi-racial, gender violence, bullying and gay-bashing prevention program that was the first large-scale attempt to apply the bystander approach to issues of sexual assault and relationship abuse.
+MVP is a mixed-gender, multi-racial, gender violence, bullying and gay-bashing prevention program that was the first large-scale attempt to apply the bystander approach to issues of sexual harassment, sexual assault and relationship abuse.
 MVP also frames gender violence prevention as a leadership issue for administrators, faculty and students at all levels of the educational system.

 The leadership and bystander focus allows the issues of gender violence prevention to be framed within a context of inclusion and responsibility for everyone.

 MVP has been implemented in the U.S.and around the world across myriad populations in high schools, colleges and universities, sports organizations, and all branches of the United States military services.

 While MVP is mixed-gender, MVP has had tremendous and historic success working with groups and institutions that have been traditionally difficult to engage in gender violence prevention, especially male-dominated institutions such as men’s athletic programs, fraternities, and military organizations.

 In 1993, Dr. Jackson Katz and his colleagues at Northeastern University’s Center for the Study of Sport in Society developed MVP as a sports culture initiative.
 By design, the program quickly expanded to engage general populations of students and professionals in college, high school, the military, and a variety of organizations in the public and private sectors.